 If your lender has started legal action to repossess your home you must get help from an experienced adviser.
-You may be able to come to an agreement with your lender and you may be able to suspend the legal action to give you more time.
+You might be able to come to an agreement with your lender and you might be able to suspend the legal action to give you more time.

 Lender starts legal action to repossess the property

 When you have mortgage arrears, your mortgage lender will want you to clear them.
 If you don’t do this, your mortgage lender could start court action to repossess the property to sell it.

 Your lender has a legal responsibility to take reasonable steps called pre-action requirements to try to find an alternative to repossession.
 Some of the pre-action requirements copy steps from the Financial Conduct Authority Handbook but there are more steps that have to be followed by the lender from Scottish legislation.
 The legislation is the Home Owner and Debtor (Scotland) Act 2010.
 There's guidance about the steps from the Home Owner and Debtor (Scotland) Act 2010 on the Scottish Government website.

 Lenders must show that reasonable efforts have been made to find a way of dealing with your mortgage arrears without resorting to court action to repossess your home.
 The lender must:

 - give you clear information about your arrears